 Sources: Takai et al., 1998 (all data except horses); Seedorf and Hartung, 2001 (data on horses).

 In order to get mean emissions per animal head, mean values of these data have to be divided by the average weight of the animals in the corresponding category.
 Livestock unit (LU) is here defined as a unit used to compare or aggregate numbers of different species or categories, and is equivalent to 500 kg live weight.
 The weights used are given in Table A1.5.
 These values have also been used for the conversion to EF per animal in other studies.

+Table A1.5 Conventional livestock units and weights of livestock on which the N excretion estimates in Table 3.9 were based